joelouthan/Theologicus/src/psalms/index.md

 }
 </style>

-# Praying Through Psalms, An Introduction & Resources
+# Praying Through Psalm, An Introduction & Resources

 ## The Introduction

-I hope to write a commentary on the Psalms.
+I hope to write a commentary on the Psalm.
 In the meantime, I will pray through them.

 <hr style="clear:both;">